mad-lab-fau/fastami/README.md

 [![codecov](https://codecov.io/gh/mad-lab-fau/fastami/branch/main/graph/badge.svg?token=U379I88TBU)](https://codecov.io/gh/mad-lab-fau/fastami)
 # FastAMI

 A Monte Carlo approximation to the adjusted and standardized mutual information for faster clustering comparisons.
-You can use this package as a drop-in replacement for ``skleran.metrics.adjusted_mutual_info_score``, when the exact calculation is too slow, i.e. because of large datasets and large numbers of clusters.
+You can use this package as a drop-in replacement for ``sklearn.metrics.adjusted_mutual_info_score``, when the exact calculation is too slow, i.e. because of large datasets and large numbers of clusters.

 ## Installation